deckhouse/deckhouse/docs/site/_includes/getting_started/yandex/STEP_ENV.md

 {%- include getting_started/global/partials/NOTICES_ENVIRONMENT.liquid %}

-You need to create a Yandex.Cloud service account with the editor role to manage cloud resources.
-The detailed instructions for creating a service account with Yandex.Cloud are available in the [documentation](/documentation/v1/modules/030-cloud-provider-yandex/environment.html).
+You need to create a Yandex Cloud service account with the editor role to manage cloud resources.
+The detailed instructions for creating a service account with Yandex Cloud are available in the [documentation](/documentation/v1/modules/030-cloud-provider-yandex/environment.html).
 Below, we will provide a brief overview of the necessary actions:

 Create a user named `deckhouse`.
 The command response will contain its parameters:
 {% snippetcut %}